SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Examples

 \subsection{Differentiable Fisher forecasting}

-Fisher forecasting is a powerful technique for predicting how strong parameter constraints that can be placed by data with given errors.
-It requires accurate derivatives and is a nice application for automatic differentiation.
+Fisher forecasting is a technique to predict how strong parameter constraints that can be placed by data with given errors.
+It needs derivatives that can be computed with automatic differentiation.